Build a Slack Bot with Node.js on Cloud Run

 12. Cleanup

-Alternatively, you can delete the entire project directly from Cloud Shell with gcloud:
+You can delete the entire project, directly from Cloud Shell:

-If you prefer to delete the different components one by one, proceed to the next section.
+Alternatively, if you prefer to delete the different resources one by one, proceed to the next section.

 Command output